-Blue Medicare HMOTM and Blue Medicare PPOTM are offered by Blue Cross and Blue Shield of North Carolina, an HMO with a Medicare contract.
-BCBSNC does not discriminate based on color, religion, national origin, age, race, gender, disability, handicap, sexual orientation, genetic information, source of payment or health status as defined by CMS.
+Blue Medicare HMOSM and Blue Medicare PPOSM are offered by Blue Cross and Blue Shield of North Carolina, an HMO with a Medicare contract.
+BCBSNC does not discriminate based on race, ethnicity, national origin, religion, gender, age, mental or physical disability, health status, claims experience, medical history, genetic information, evidence of insurability or demographic location as defined by CMS.
 All qualified Medicare beneficiaries may apply.
 Members must be entitled to Medicare Part A, enrolled in Medicare Part B and reside in the CMS approved service area.
 Some limitations and restrictions may apply.